lando/lando/docs/config/acquia.md

 ## Getting Started

 ::: warning ALPHA VERSION!
 This recipe is currently in `alpha`.
 This means it is mostly feature complete but not currently tested against a large cross section of projects.
 As a result YMMV.
+Also note that you must have Lando version `3.0.27` or higher to try this out.
 :::

 Before you get started with this recipe, we assume that you have: